Gary Mex Glazner

 In 2013 the Alzheimer's Poetry Project was the recipient of the "Rosalinde Gilbert Innovations in Alzheimer’s Disease Caregiving Legacy Award."
 In 2012, the Alzheimer's Poetry Project was the recipient of the MetLife Foundation Creativity and Aging in America Leadership Award in the category of Community Engagement.
 The award was administered by the National Center for Creative Aging.
 In 2018, Glazner was the co-recipient of the International Leadership in Arts and Health Award, administered by the Australian Centre for Arts and Health.

 In 2020, in response to COVID-19, Glazner began to use robots to deliver poetry programs and creativity training to help reduce social isolation of elders in nursing homes.
-"Times Villager Robot helps senior-living residents communicate with families."